Favourited 356 times

-We're a family of four (and two occasional grandparents) living in a yurt on an 8 acre piece of land in Catalonia.
-Our aim is to establish a self-sufficient homestead while farming almonds and olives using regenerative and permaculture practices.
+We're a family of four living in a small stone casita on an 8 acre piece of land in Catalonia.
+Our aim is to establish a self-sufficient homestead while farming almonds and olives using agroforestry, regenerative agriculture and permaculture practices.
 We're interested in growing food for ourselves and others whilst building soil and healing the land.
-We're trying to live as simply as we can and unlearn some of our 'civilised' habits.
+We're trying to live as simply and sustainably as we can and unlearn some of our 'civilised' habits.

 We're a sociable bunch and enjoy conversation, good food/drink and musical happenings.